Senate reaches deal on Obama nominees, filibusters

 As part of the agreement, Democrats yielded to Republican demands that Obama withdraw two nominees to the National Labor Relations Board and offer new ones.
 The NLRB oversees union elections and enforces labor laws.

-Obama on Tuesday nominated Nancy Schiffer, a former associate general counsel at the AFL-CIO labor organization, and Kent Hirozawa, chief counsel to NLRB chairman Mark Pearce, withdrawing two previous nominations.
-Republicans have agreed to allow the new choices to be confirmed by August 1, aides said.
+Obama plans to nominate Nancy Schiffer, a former associate general counsel at the AFL-CIO labor organization, and Kent Hirozawa, chief counsel to NLRB chairman Mark Pearce, Democratic aides said.
+Republicans have agreed to allow them to be confirmed by August 1, aides said.

 "I'm pleased that the administration is going to send up two (new) nominees," McConnell said.
 "There will be an effort made to get them up for votes before the August recess."